Jamia Hamdard: Library

+The library has a manuscript division which has many original Arabic documents including a rare copy of the Holy Quran.

 Computer centre

-The university has a computer centre which works as a lab for the Department of Computer Science, computing facilities, and system analysis units, as well as all necessary peripherals and requisite software.
+The university has a computer centre which serves as a lab for the Department of Computer Science, containing computing facilities, system analysis units, and all necessary peripherals and requisite software.
 There are five laboratories in the computer centre, with facilities for their respective development fields.

 Scholars' House

 The Scholars' House is a guest house for scholars, university guests, outside examiners, members of the selection board, and residential conferences.

 It has 12 double-bed rooms, 27 single-bed rooms, and 4 flats.

 Convention Centre

 The university has a convention centre seating 200.